coderguang/domainCheck/README.md

 domianCheckScript
 in linux

+use ./start.sh to start the domainCheck Script

+belown is old wiki:
 use ./file to produce the domain list and use ./start.sh to check the domain regit status finally you can look the log to get the unregit domain